-Richmond is a great place for walks and leisurely bike rides, in part because the place is so flat.
+Richmond is a great place for walks and leisurely bike rides.
+That’s because the place is so flat.
 One of the best places to go for a cycle is along Richmond’s dykes, including the beautiful West Dyke Trail from Steveston Village.
-It’s about 6 km or so from Steveston heading north to Terra Nova Rural Park, and it’s a flat gravel path the entire way.
+It’s about 6 km or so from Steveston heading north to Terra Nova Rural Park.
+It’s a flat gravel path the entire way.
 Dogs are permitted on leash.

 The West Dyke Trail is a great destination to combine with a trip to historic Steveston Village and the Gulf of Georgia Cannery, a visit to the International Buddhist Temple a few kilometres away on the Steveston Highway, or a tour around the London Heritage Farm, which is not too far south of Steveston Village.

 Click here for an amazing Video of the Snow Geese on the West Dyke Trail.

 Other articles that might be of interest include the following: